Organicell Regenerative Medici - GuruFocus.com

-MIAMI, FL / ACCESSWIRE / August 26, 2022 / Organicell Regenerative Medicine, Inc. (OTCQB:OCEL), a clinical-stage biopharmaceutical company principally focused on the development of innovative regenerative medicine and biological therapeutics, has closed its previously announced $4.0 million capital raise at $0.02 and corporate restructuring transaction.
-Organicell also closed on an additional $1.5 million of funding at $0.04 per share from two additional investors, totaling $5.5 million in funding.
+MIAMI, FL / ACCESSWIRE / August 30, 2022 / Organicell+Regenerative+Medicine%2C+Inc. (OTCQB:OCEL), a clinical-stage biopharmaceutical company principally focused on the development of innovative regenerative medicine and biological therapeutics, announced today the broad-based engagement of top international law firm McDermott Will & Emery, widely considered to have the best health care practice in the nation.

-This capital infusion will allow Organicell to build out its technology platforms for more efficient operations, allow the company to advance its clinical trials, and vertically integrate new businesses that are essential to production.
-Organicell's investors and board of directors strategically represent key pillars of the Company's new business plan.
+Organicell, which recently closed a financing round and corporate restructuring, will look to McDermott to help navigate the rapidly growing and dynamic biologics industry as the company continues to scale and expand into new verticals.

-Investors Greyt Ventures, LLC and Skycrest Holdings, LLC have asked Bob Smoley, the spouse of the principal of Greyt Ventures, to act as an advisor to Organicell through its growth stage.
-Mr. Smoley founded MDLive, a telehealth platform, which sold to Cignaf or a reported $2 billion in April of 2021.
-Organicell views Mr. Smoley's vast network and experience in the tech and healthcare space to be helpful in creating the new foundation for Organicell.
+McDermott is the nation's leading health law firm and the only health practice to receive top national rankings from U.S. News - Best Lawyers "Best Law Firms," Chambers USA, The Legal 500 US and Law360.
+The practice was also recognized by Chambers as "Healthcare Team of the Year" in 2022.

 About Organicell Regenerative Medicines, Inc.